oliverstickel/oliverstickel.github.io/index.md

 ## Projects and funding

 `2023-today`
-**Maker in Residence** is an effort at RUB-Makerspace to invite interesting *Makers* from different disciplines to come, work here, share knowledge and create something - works of art, workshop concepts, etc. - that stays permanently.
+**Maker in Residence** is an effort at RUB-Makerspace to invite interesting *Makers* from different disciplines to come, work here, share knowledge and create something that stays permanently.
 I co-led the first two funding rounds and managed the 2023 residency.
 *Regional donors, about 20k p.a.*

 `2022-2024`